The Magic of the Holidays

 But today, I joined my husband and Grayson the three-legged Poodle- Caren Terrier mix, on a long walk in the national forest behind our house.
 The nip in the air and the falling leaves were just another reminder that the year is almost over but there is still much to be enjoyed and savored.

-Just because we are in the middle of the pandemic and cover our faces with masks, that doesn’t mean that the magic of the holiday season can’t be enjoyed throughout the year.
+Just because we’ve recently come out of the biggest pandemic since 1918 that doesn’t mean that the magic of the holiday season can’t be enjoyed throughout the year.
 We don’t need an announcement that Christmas has arrived and it’s time to start shopping.
 I see the magic on a mother’s face when I deliver a gift from her faraway son.
 Or in the eyes of an excited four-year-old when an Easter basket arrives.

 You see, I’m not just in the gift business.
 I’m in the business of creating memories and magic.